Visual Arts–All Grades (Art Education) Master of Science for Teachers Degree

 In addition, you will complete a student teaching practicum designed to provide you with in-depth pedagogical experiences, real-world challenges, and rich learning opportunities.

-RIT's art education master's degree leads to initial/professional New York State certification in visual arts for grades K through 12.
-This certification allows applicants to teach in New York state public schools.
-The program prepares students to meet the national, state, and regional need for teachers of the visual arts and is designed for accomplished art educators and advocates for art and learning in all grades.
-The program is nationally accredited and is for teachers in art education who hold a BFA or BA (art major) degree.
-Classes begin each August and conclude in May.
-Graduates of RIT's MST degree have a 96 percent pass rate on the New York State Teacher Certification Examinations.
+RIT’s art education master’s degree leads to Initial/Professional New York State certification in visual arts for PK through 12th grades.
+This certification allows applicants to teach in New York State public schools and most other states through reciprocal agreements.
+The program features pedagogical studies, studio inquiry, clinical fieldwork, and community partnerships.
+The MST program prepares candidates to meet the national, state, and regional needs of teachers of the visual arts.
+Curriculum and experiential learning are designed to provide candidates opportunities to teach effectively with positive impacts on diverse PK through 12 grade student learning and development, through the application of content knowledge, foundational pedagogical skills, and technology integration.
+The program is nationally accredited and is for candidates who hold a BFA or BA in an area of art (studio, design, new media, or photography majors).
+Graduates of the last three MST classes have a 97 percent pass rate on the New York State Department of Education certification examinations, initial certification, and job outcome rates.

 RIT undergraduates qualify for a tuition scholarship when they choose an RIT Master’s program.